-What the Noting Technique is, and how to take advantage of it
+What is the meditation noting technique and how to use it

 Andy Puddicombe